RaulPPelaez/Naga_KeypadMapper/README.md

 		-delay : Sleeps for <command> milliseconds .
 		-toggle : Toggle key <command>.

+		If you're not sure about the run versions use the setsid ones (run, run2, run5).

     <command> is what is going to be used based on the option.

 	To test any <command> run it in the command cited above.

 ### NOTES
 If the `$HOME/.naga/mapping_01.txt` file is missing the daemon won't start (the program will NOT autocreate this file, the install.sh script will copy example files though).
 	//The copy of the config files might not succeed in wich case you can copy them manually.